We Value Your Privacy

 - Follow the terms of the Notice that is currently in effect.

-How We Are Required By Law to Disclose Health Information About You
+How We Are Required By Law to Disclose Health Information

 To Avert a Serious Threat to Health or Safety We will use and disclose health information about you when we have a “Duty to Report” under state or federal law, because we believe that it is necessary to prevent a serious threat to your health and safety or the health and safety of the public or another person.
 Any disclosure, however, would only be to someone able to help prevent the threat.